-Whether you’re a digital marketing agency or a media company, you can gain the competitive advantage with SaaS software that’s tailored to your business.
-If you’re not sure which platform is best for your business, we have you covered.
+Whether you’re a digital marketing agency, MSP, or media company, you can gain the competitive advantage with a SaaS tool that’s tailored to your business.
+If you’re not sure which SaaS software platform is best for your business, we have you covered.
 In this beginner’s guide, we’ll cover the fundamentals of a SaaS platform and identify the essential platforms you need for marketing and sales.

-A SaaS platform is a type of software as a service that users access via the internet.
-Also called web-based software or on-demand software, SaaS is different from traditional software because it’s not a physical installment on your computer.
+A SaaS solution is a type of software as a service that users access via the internet.
+Also called web-based software or on-demand software, SaaS software is different from traditional software because it’s not a physical installment on your computer.
 Instead, this software delivery model is available through the internet and users can access it via a website or an app.

-Since the software is not installed on a user’s computer, it lives on the SaaS provider’s servers.
+Since the software as a service platform is not installed on a user’s computer, it lives on the SaaS software provider’s servers.
 No more complicated in-person installations, and no more physical media updates!
 Software updates are automatic with any SaaS solution.

-A popular SaaS example is Microsoft Office 365.
-Users can purchase a subscription to the app versions of Microsoft software -- such as Word, Excel and PowerPoint.
+One of the most popular Saas-based companies is Microsoft Office 365.
+Users can purchase a subscription to the app versions of Microsoft software tool, such as Word, Excel and PowerPoint.

-SaaS is available for a wide range of software, including sales, ecommerce, marketing, and business development software.
-Some SaaS platforms, such as Salesforce and Hubspot, were even born in the cloud.
+Software as a service platforms can host a wide range of software, including sales, ecommerce, marketing, and business development software.
+Some SaaS platforms, such as Salesforce and HubSpot, were even born in the cloud.

 What are the benefits of SaaS over traditional software?
 In addition to how it’s accessed, SaaS is priced differently than traditional software.
 SaaS platform pricing is based on a subscription, or pay-as-you-go model.
-Here, we go into the most popular types of SaaS pricing options.
+Here, we go into the most popular types of SaaS platform pricing options.

 This pricing model comes with many benefits for customers as well as businesses.
 It’s more affordable than buying traditional software, so you have the choice of customizing features and only paying for the features you need.
 Vendasta, for example, has multiple subscriptions, including Starter, Basic, and Pro.
 Enterprise subscriptions are also available.

-In addition to the pay-as-you-go pricing model, Vendasta has a freemium model of its SaaS platform.
-This means you can access the platform without cost and start using it to provide digital solutions to your customers today.
+In addition to the pay-as-you-go pricing model, Vendasta has a freemium model of its software as a service platform.
+This means you can access the software platform without cost and start using it to provide digital solutions to your customers today.
 Then, as your business grows, you can start thinking about the upgraded options that fit your needs.

 When it comes to software as a service platform pricing, SaaS software helps companies save a lot of money by: